jasonbak/jasonbak.github.io/_drafts/2017-07-29-academic-integrity.md

 ---
 title: "&amp;TextEdit"
 note-title: RULE UTILITARINISM APPLIED TO ACADEMINC INTEGRITY
-abstract:
-Carnegie Mellon is a big investment, so you should make the most out of it.
+abstract: Carnegie Mellon is a big investment, so you should make the most out of it.
 As a representation of your educational institute, breaking academic integrity is harmful to the community you're in and to yourself.
+permalink: /notes/academic-integrity
 layout: note
 ---